 - if your child is registered at a school or an academy - you must send a letter to the headteacher informing them that you wish to educate your child at home

-- the local authority will then contact you to ask for some basic information
+- the local authority will then contact you to discuss the expectations around a suitable education

 - where a child is registered at a school or an academy as a result of a School Attendance Order, parents must ask the local authority to revoke the order

 - where a child is placed at a special school under arrangements made by the local authority, we will ask the school to remove the child from the school register upon receipt of the necessary confirmation of contact details and educational provision

 If you would like to talk to someone about your decision to EHE your child, or you would like any further support and advice about any information on this site please contact the Attendance & Pupil Welfare Service on 01302 736504 or email EHE@doncaster.gov.uk

 Below are the most commonly asked questions about home education.